-Vranje-- were combatting violence against women and children and helping victims (Table 4, column 2).
-Both NGOs, who are connected to the Network, Women against violence, focus their activities on maintaining SOS hotlines for women and children victims of violence and providing free legal advice to women.
-The leaders of these organisations advocated gender equality in their frames of outreach to citizens, maintained ties to human rights groups in Belgrade, and participated in public celebrations of International Women's Day.
-Both NGOs recently intensified cooperation with local government institutions on combating violence against women.
+Both NGOs, who are connected to the NGO network "Women against Violence", focus their activities on maintaining SOS hotlines for women and children victims of violence and providing free legal advice to women.
+The leaders of these organisations advocated gender equality in their frames of outreach to citizens, maintained ties to human rights groups in Belgrade, and participated in public celebrations of International Women's Day, Both NGOs recently intensified cooperation with local government institutions on combating violence against women.
 In Smederevska Palanka, NGO leaders worked with the Ministry of Youth and Sports to promote the safety of high school women.
 In Vranje, leaders worked with local government institutions by holding seminars for capacity building of a local network combatting violence against women.
-They held street campaigns, such as days of Roma.
-Social data suggests that SOS hotlines respond to important local problems, such as violence against women.
-The Vranje region has Serbia's highest rate of violence against women and the SOS Vranje hotline in 2012 received 160 calls, 140 of which were determined to be female victims of domestic abuse (B92 2013).
+They also held other street campaigns, such as the observance of International Roma Day.
+Statistics suggest that SOS hotlines respond to important local problems, such as violence against women.
+The Vranje region has Serbia's highest rate of violence against women and the SOS Vranje hotline received 160 calls in 2012, 140 of which were determined to be female victims of domestic abuse (B92 2013).